pkutzner/xenorchestra_installer/README.md

-# Xen-Orchestra (Community) Installer
+# Xen-Orchestra (Community Edition) Installer

-Xen-Orchestra (Community) allows you to administer Citrix XenServer and XCP-NG as well as backup any VM's running on these systems.
+Xen-Orchestra (Community Edition) allows you to administer Citrix XenServer and XCP-NG as well as backup any VM's running on these systems.

 Confirm your VM's IP Address before starting the script so you know where to login to.